how to properly navigate the cleaning of natural stone pebble shower floors.

 That’s why the stone pebble shower floors are harder to clean.
 But, if you regularly clean the floor and know the right process, then there is nothing to worry about.
 So now it is high time to check out the different natural stone pebble shower floor cleaning methods.

-Method 4: Using a Steam Cleaner
+Method – 1 Using a Homemade DIY Cleaner

 First, we like to share a homemade solution to clean the shower floor because this doesn’t cost you any bucks.
 The ingredients and tools that you need to make this homemade natural stone shower cleaner are available in your home.